DevExpress-Examples/pdf-document-api-remove-interactive-form-field/Readme.md

 * [Program.cs](./CS/RemoveInteractiveForm/Program.cs) (VB: [Program.vb](./VB/RemoveInteractiveForm/Program.vb))
 <!-- default file list end -->
-# How to delete a particular form field from a PDF document
+# PDF Document API - Remove a Specific Form Field from a Document

 This example shows how to remove a particular form field from a PDF document knowing its name.